 Some of you may be thinking what makes an assistance dog and who requires an assistance dog?

-There are many people who rely on an assistance dog to help them live a normal life, Assistance Dogs Uk states that 7,000 people across England rely on an accredited assistance dog to help complete practical tasks as well as providing emotional support.
-An assistance dog isn’t like your everyday canine companion, they have been specifically trained to help support their owners with what every impairment they live with.
-An assistance dog will not wander freely, they will remain close to their owner either by sitting or lying next to them and lastly, they are trained to go to the toilet on the command which means they are far less likely to foul in a public place.
+Many people rely on an assistance dog to help them live a normal life; Assistance Dogs Uk states that 7,000 people across England rely on an accredited assistance dog to help complete practical tasks as well as providing emotional support.
+An assistance dog isn’t like your everyday canine companion; they have been specially trained to help support their owners with what every impairment they live with.
+An assistance dog will not wander freely; they will remain close to their owner either by sitting or lying next to them and lastly, they are trained to go to the toilet on the command which means they are far less likely to foul in a public place.

 Who needs an assistance dog?

-Assistance dogs are a vital part of our society, they help countless people worldwide with everyday tasks that they otherwise wouldn’t be able to do and also provide support for people suffering from complex physical and mental conditions.
+Assistance dogs are a vital part of our society; they help countless people worldwide with everyday tasks that they otherwise wouldn’t be able to do and also provide support for people suffering from complex physical and mental conditions.
 There are plenty of people who require the help and support that an assistance dog can provide, below is a short list of different assistance dogs for various conditions.
-These dogs help their owners in many ways and some are completely dependent on their canine companions.
+These dogs help their owners in many ways, and some are entirely dependent on their canine companions.